team-zomsa/Aplib-Unity-Package/README.md

 # Licensing

-This project has no license defined yet.
+This project has been licensed under the GNU Affero General Public license, this can be found in the LICENSE file.

 ## Used packages